DougAnderson444/jose-template/README.md

 Rollup breaks since it resolves the es module even though `browser: true` is set.

-So webpack needs to be used to resolve the browser field.
+So webpack needs to be used to resolve the browser field of the `panva exports`.

 ```json
 // in jose/package.json